-Harvesting plantations tends to be a highly mechanised operation that generally requires a minimum plantation area of 10 ha to provide good returns to growers.
-AKSFS has worked regularly with Private Forests Tasmania to assist private growers with thinning operations of smaller areas to provide a well managed plantation outcome.
+Harvesting of plantations tends to be a highly mechanised operation that generally requires a minimum plantation area of 10 ha to provide good returns to growers.
+AKSFS have assisted private growers with thinning operations of smaller areas to provide well-managed plantation outcomes.